 The 2015 Consumer Electronics Show (CES) in Las Vegas featured many new products that are part of what’s called the ‘Internet of Things’.
 Each of these represents a new source of EMF radiation in the home.
 But none are more concerning than wireless charging— the ability to charge your devices without cords.
+But what are the health risks of wireless charging?

 There are several companies that promoted solutions for wireless charging at CES 2015.